kikofernandez/programmingfightclub/chapter2.md

 The domain concepts represent important ideas of our domain.
 These will be coded into classes that represent the data layer of our application and contains business logic that is encapsulated within each of the classes.

 We proceed to explain object-oriented programming using examples this domain.

+[^1]this refers to the concepts of the domain in discourse, that is, the entities and ideas that make up the travelling social network.